CollectivizeHealth/collectivize.health.bigspring/exampleSite/content/blog/our-presentations-at-wcph2020.md

 Amanda is presenting an economic evaluation of the decriminalization of sex work in Washington, DC, USA.
 Amanda did this as part of her Master's Thesis and internship at _____.

-Sami is presenting on how we can ______.
+Sami is presenting on how we can take a human-centered design approach in developing AI-based solutions using existing technologies.

 As part of the plenary session #8, Pete is talking about the opportunities and challenges facing current public health graduates as they try and break into the job market during COVID19.

 <hr>